Rhamondre Stevenson Player Prop Bets for the NFL Playoffs | New England vs. Buffalo 1/15/2022

 Season Stats

-- This season Stevenson has 606 rushing yards (35.6 per game) on 133 carries with five touchdowns.
+- Stevenson has put up 606 rushing yards on 133 carries (35.6 yards per game) with five touchdowns this season.

-- He also averages 7.2 receiving yards per game, grabbing 14 passes for 123 yards.

 - Click over to SISportsbook and find the latest player props and odds for Stevenson's matchup with the Bills.